 Prior to this offering, there has been no public market for shares of our common stock.
 Although we intend to apply to have our common stock listed on the Nasdaq Global Market, an active public market for our shares may not develop or be sustained after this offering.
 We and the representatives of the underwriters will determine the initial public offering price of our common stock through negotiation.
 This price will not necessarily reflect the price at which investors in the market will be willing to buy and sell our shares following this offering.
 In addition, an active trading market may not develop following the consummation of this offering or, if it is developed, may not be sustained.
 The lack of an active market may impair your ability to sell your shares at the time you wish to sell them or at a price that you consider reasonable.
-An inactive market may also impair our ability to raise capital by selling shares and may impair our ability to acquire other product candidates, businesses or technologies using our shares as consideration.
+An inactive market may also impair our ability to acquire other product candidates, businesses or technologies using our shares as consideration.